l9dson-wq/My-windows-terminal-Preview-files/README.md

 <h3>There is a file in powershell that contents my shortcuts.</h3>

-Winget CLI ( Windows packer manager client ) neccessary to install the modules: https://github.com/microsoft/winget-cli
+Winget CLI ( Windows packer manager client ) necessary to install the modules: https://github.com/microsoft/winget-cli

 Scoop for some installations: